rateeba12/Software-Testing-and-QA_Assignment_1-/README.md

+1- The problems in the application:

 ![123](https://user-images.githubusercontent.com/120324997/226065987-63ec8a7c-7025-418b-9f27-45e793bf51b4.png)
 ![1234](https://user-images.githubusercontent.com/120324997/226065992-850e852c-f1f3-4142-97ec-572fd8884ab2.png)
 ![12345](https://user-images.githubusercontent.com/120324997/226065993-d9ca1d9a-8705-4f90-89a5-00aa562930a5.png)

-1- The problems in the application:
-FindDialog file:
-Empty methods.
-blocks of commented-out lines of code.

-Editor file:
-Method names do not comply with a naming convention.
-Using `system.out` instead of `logger` to log messages.
-Cognitive complexity is too high in a method.
-There is a condition is always 'true'
-Throw generic exceptions.

 2- Categorize the issues found by SonarQube and the explain how these issues affect the software quality:
 Editor file :
 —---------------------------------------------------
 ahmad
 (147, 13): Cognitive complexity of methods should not be too high